ErlendMariusOmmundsen/Messaging-App/project/readme.md

 Nr.
 1: "As a user, i want to read messages from other people."

 Nr.
-2: "As a user I want to have a contacts list that automaticly keeps track of everyone I have communicated with, so that I can easly contact them"
+2: "As a user I want to have a contacts list that automaticly keeps track of everyone that have sent a message to me, so that I can easly contact them again."

 ## Package diagram of the project